jordy1611/jordy1611/README.md

 * Full stack software engineer
 * Always looking for the next challenge and opportunity to learn
 * Live in Denver and grew up in Colorado
-* Turing School of Software Engineering student
+* Turing School of Software Engineering Grad
 * Colorado State University Grad

 ## My Stats